-You can use Nginx Ingress to connect to a NebulaGraph cluster from outside the cluster using a combination of the HostNetwork and DaemonSet pattern.
+You can use Nginx Ingress to connect to a NebulaGraph cluster from outside the cluster using a combination of the host network and DaemonSet pattern.

-As HostNetwork is used, the Nginx Ingress pod cannot be scheduled to the same node.
+As the host network is used, the Nginx Ingress pod cannot be scheduled to the same node.
 To avoid listening port conflicts, some nodes can be selected and labeled as edge nodes in advance, which are specially used for the Nginx Ingress deployment.
 Nginx Ingress is then deployed on these nodes in a DaemonSet mode.